makall/cult.sh/README.md

 cult --test '.ip_addr != null' --print '"I have an IP, therefore I am."' http://ifconfig.me/all.json
 ```

 To make assertions the `--test` argument is used, as shown above.
-It has the same syntax as `jq`, it is applied over the
-response and can be used multiple times.
+Its content is used as `jq` filters over the response.

 The `--print` argument is used to show some output, and it's not required.
 The idea is that there is nothing to be aware
 on successes, but errors will be shown in details.

-Note that the `--print` parameter is an escaped string, this is because `--print` has the same syntax as `jq` and the
+Note that the `--print` parameter is an escaped string as it uses the `jq` filters to show its content.
-string must be a JSON string.
-A nicer example would be `cult --print '.ip_addr' http://ifconfig.me/all.json`.

 Implicitly *cult* will test the response status code for success (2XX).
 This behavior can be changed using the
 argument `--expect` and passing to it the expected status code, ie: `--expect 500`.
 The argument for the `--expect`
-parameter follow the `grep regex` syntax.
+parameter follow the `grep` regex syntax.

-If a post processing is required on response data the `--output <output-filename>` parameter can be used.

 Other features are suited for scripts, so they will be shown this way.